dcm4che/dcm4chee-arc-hl7cs/source/adt/outbound.rst

    Issuer of Patient ID Qualifiers Sequence, "(0010, 0024)"
    >Universal Entity ID, "(0040, 0032)", Prior Patient Identifier List, 00211.1.2, MRG:1.1.2
    >Universal Entity ID Type, "(0040, 0033)", Prior Patient Identifier List, 00211.1.3, MRG:1.1.3

+.. [#Note1] If the Patient Species Code Sequence is present in the attributes, then the value is taken from the Code Meaning of the sequence else if only the Patient Species Description is present then the description value is used in component 2 of this field.

+.. [#Note2] If the Patient Breed Code Sequence is present in the attributes, then the value is taken from the Code Meaning of the sequence else if only the Patient Breed Description is present then the description value is used in component 2 of this field.